Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Poznámky

-Voláním této metody lze zničit `CSimpleStringT` objektu.
+Zavolejte tuto metodu pro zničení `CSimpleStringT` objektu.

 ## <a name="see-also"></a>Viz také: